iitmcvg/iitmcvg.github.io/_ongoing-projects/UAV.md

 {% include figure image_path="/assets/images/projects/UAV/im3.png" %}

 The drones will utilize state-of-the-art deep learning models to extract essential information like number of survivors , severity of the situation , detection of fire etc. The drone will be able to do real time object detection using Convolutional Neural Networks (CNNs) and a tiny YOLO framework.
 It will be able to gather a lot of information like number of survivors and will also be able to do activity recognition using RNNs(Recurrent Neural Networks).
-The drones will then transmit this information along with the live video feed and the GPS locations to the base station(or army headquarters)
+The drones will then transmit this information along with GPS coordinates and live video feed to the base station(or army headquarters)

 {% include figure image_path="/assets/images/projects/UAV/im2.png" %}